eliasmurcray/jsontok/README.md

 nested.str: foo
 ```

+You can run this test for yourself by cloning this repo and running `make example`.

 ## Testing

 Runs unit tests against every case and tested locally against Valgrind and/or MacOS leaks.
 You can run tests yourself by cloning the repo and running `make test`.
 You can add more tests in the `src/test.c` file.